FAQ // FREQUENTLY ASKED QUESTIONS

-The programme will also include three artist talks in our institutions: Kunsthal Aarhus, The Danish Art Workshops and Maltfabrikken.
-You will also be matched with a peer – a professional Danish artist – who will give you two mentoring sessions.
+The programme will include an artist talk at Maltfabrikken.
+You will also be matched with a peer – a professional Danish artist or curator – who will give you two mentoring sessions.
 You will also be offered curatorial guidance from Kunsthal Aarhus and coaching about artistic production processes at The Danish Art Workshops.

 Where will I live?

-At Maltfabrikken.
+At Maltfabrikken in Ebeltoft.
 You will share an apartment with 1-3 other residents.
 For a description of the facilities, click on this link: RESIDENCY

 Will I have my own studio?

 Yes, you will have your own 'private' studio, that is in the same building as the apartment in Maltfabrikken.
+The studios are created for research and are office-size.
 You will also have access to our workshops with equipment for working with wood, metal and digital production.

 Can I take my dog / my partner / my family with me?